 Deadline Usage Based Licensing presented itself as the third option: Ink and Light rented additional local rendering machines and used UBL on those devices, overseeing its rendering needs with Maxwell Render.

 "It was fantastic to be presented with that opportunity: UBL ensured that our render farm was used as efficiently and intelligently as possible, while also allowing us to keep our material in-house on our secure servers," says Lyons.
 "It really was quick, too: we put in the credit card details and were immediately up and running.”

 "UBL ensured that our render farm was used as efficiently and intelligently as possible, while also allowing us to keep our material in-house on our secure servers,"

 This was important, given that half the Ink and Light team hadn't used Deadline before Harry & Bip.
 Thankfully the team ran into no problems: “UBL is so user-friendly; there isn’t a steep learning curve,” says Lyons.
 "Being able to switch between operating systems was a blessing: it meant we could use it between our farm and our workstations.
-This kind of simple, accessible functionality is so important when you've got a deadline and you're working the weekends."
+This kind of simple, accessible functionality is so important when you've got a deadline and you're working at the weekends."

-For a growing studio like Ink and Light, a solution like UBL can stand as essential in the early years—and it’s one the team intends to keep in its arsenal.
+For a growing studio-like Ink and Light, a solution like UBL can stand as essential in the early years—and it’s one the team intends to keep in its arsenal.

-"Deadline and UBL hasn't caused any hiccups—it’s only made things simpler and faster," concludes Lyons.
+"Deadline and UBL haven't caused any hiccups—it’s only made things simpler and faster," concludes Lyons.
 "In a short-term crunch, UBL enabled us to get our material out quickly without a massive outlay.
 We could suspend jobs when we needed to, and pick them back up when we were ready.